software-architects/time-cockpit-website/content/en/blog/2013/09/24/BASTA-2013-Android-Development-with-Xamarin-C-and-Azure-Mobile-Services.md

 ---
 layout: blog
-title: BASTA 2013, Android Development with Xamarin, C#, and Azure Mobile Services
+title: BASTA 2013 -  Android Development with Xamarin, C#, and Azure Mobile Services
 teaser: The Xamarin and Mono tools enable C# developers to use their existing knowledge and experience to write apps for Android and iOS.
 At the BASTA 2013 conference I did a session about that topic.
 During the session I showed a sample that used SQLite on the phone and Windows Azure Mobile Service as its backend in the cloud.
 In this blog article I publish my slides as well as the sample code.
 author: Rainer Stropek
-date: 2013-56-24
+date: 2013-09-24
 bannerimage:
+lang: en
 permalink: /blog/2013/09/24/BASTA-2013-Android-Development-with-Xamarin-C-and-Azure-Mobile-Services
 ---